bonvee-99/ufc-world/README.md

 ## Overview:

 This application is designed for a user to interact with the UFC.
-The user will be able to create their own fighter and generate fights.
+The user will be able to create their own fighter and generate fights between their own fighter or between other ones.
 They will also be able to look at current fighters and their stats.
-There is no limit to how many fighters you can create.
 Anyone who is interested in the UFC or likes to look at players' stats wil enjoy this.

 This project is of interest to me because I myself enjoy watching the UFC.
 I have also played many games where you can create your own player.
-Although this application is not exactly a simulation of the real life UFC, it allows you to play around and interact with other premade fighters or ones that you created yourself.
+Although this application is not exactly a simulation of the real life UFC, it allows you to play around and interact with other premade fighters and the one that you created yourself.

 ---